 Modernizing banking IT systems to align with regulatory standards ensures that you can adapt quickly to new compliance requirements.
 This agility is essential in a financial sector that experiences frequent regulatory changes.
 It also streamlines reporting and auditing processes, making it easier to demonstrate compliance.

-7. Cost and Risk Management
+6. Cost Reduction and IT Risk Management in Banking

 Simultaneously, risk management upgrades can help identify potential issues before they escalate.
-For instance, enhanced cybersecurity can prevent costly data breaches, while data analytics can pinpoint potential financial risks.
-By addressing these issues proactively, banks can reduce the financial impact of risk and bolster their stability and resilience.
+For instance, enhanced cybersecurity can prevent costly data loss, while data analytics can pinpoint potential financial risks.

 Steps to Implement IT Infrastructure Upgrades